openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 Examples of dominance include:

- - A constant pattern of type `T` is dominated by a type pattern for `T`.
+ - A constant pattern for a constant of type `T` is dominated by a type pattern for `T`.
- - A type pattern for `T` is dominated by the nullable type pattern for `T`.
  - If `T <: U`, then a type pattern for `T` is dominated by a type pattern for `U`.
- - A deconstruction pattern `T(P)` is dominated by a type pattern for `T`.
-If `T(P)` is total on `T`, then the type pattern `T t` is also dominated by `T(P)`.
+ - A deconstruction pattern `T(P*)` is dominated by a type pattern for `T`.
+If `T(P*)` is total on `T`, then the type pattern `T t` is also dominated by `T(P*)`.
- - If `T <: U`, then a total deconstruction pattern `T(P)` is dominated by a total deconstruction pattern `U(Q)`.
+ - If `T <: U`, then a total deconstruction pattern `T(P*)` is dominated by a total deconstruction pattern `U(Q*)`.
  - If `P` is dominated by `Q`, then `T(P)` is dominated by `T(Q)`.
  - `null` is dominated by any nullable type pattern.
+ - A guarded pattern `P when g` is dominated by `P`.
- - All patterns are dominated by the "any" pattern `_` and by `var` patterns.
+ - All patterns are dominated by the "ignore" pattern `_` and `var` patterns.

 It is a compile-time error to have a `case` label in a `switch` that cannot match any values.
-This includes patterns that are dominated by prior `case` labels, as well as `case` labels that are dominated by combinations of prior case labels -- such as a `T?` pattern that follows a nullable pattern and a `T` pattern.
+This includes patterns that are dominated by prior `case` labels, as well as `case` labels that are dominated by combinations of prior case labels (which can arised from type patterns involving sealed classes.)

-The `default` case is special.
-For switches with reference operands, `default` effectively means `case Object`, in that it matches everything but `null`, and for switches with primitive operands, it effectively means `case _`.
-For existing switches, the `default` clause need not be the last case (in fact, you can even fall _out_ of a default into a labeled case!), but once we start enforcing dominance order, this will be confusing.
-So for switches that are not "classic" switches (operand is one of the currently supported types, and all cases are constant labels), `default` will be treated as either `case Object` or `case _`, and the dominance order enforced.
-(For those who want `default` to match anything _including_ `null`, that's easy: have a `case null` arm that falls into `default`, which renders the switch nullable, or have an explicit `case Object? o` or `case _` arm.)
+The `default` case is special, and to some extent legacy.
+It matches everything but `null` that is not matched by some other case (before or after).
+For existing switches, the `default` clause need not be the last case (in fact, you can even fall _out_ of a default into a labeled case!), but once we start enforcing dominance order, this will be confusing, since we'd like for switches to be seen as equivalent to an if-else chain (with potentially optimized dispatch).
+So for switches that are not "classic" switches (operand is one of the currently supported types, and all cases are constant labels), `default` must come last, and continues to mean "everything but null."
+In reality, though, `default` is far less useful in pattern switches because it doesn't support a binding variable, so we will probably prefer type patterns instead.

-## Open issues

-Some open issues include:

- - **Pattern declaration**.
-This will be covered in a separate document.
- - **Static and instance patterns.** The matching semantics of static and instance patterns have been left out largely for simplicity of exposition, as they are likely to arrive in a later delivery.
-   These raise some questions for name resolution that must be dealt with.
- - **Value type patterns.** Similarly, the semantics of type patterns for value types have also been left out.
- - **Laziness**.
-Laziness is a valuable optimization for some patterns, such as deconstruction patterns, but is not applicable to all patterns.
- - **Continue**.
-It may be desirable to provide semantics to `continue` in `switch`, so that one can express the effect of guards (and more).